serranoio/bachatorial/docs/guide/resources.md

 #### Monthly [Bachatamor](https://www.instagram.com/bachatamor.sf/)
 * Beginner - advanced
 * This is at a church.
 It is a huge venue.
+You can make your dances large.

 #### Monthly [Hello Bachata](https://www.instagram.com/hellobachata/)
 * Beginner - advanced
+* Event is usually packed.
+Must adapt dancing game to small & sensual.

 ### Penninsula